tari-project/rfcs/src/RFC-0121_ConsensusEncoding.md

 ## Description

-A Tari base node must validate each block containing a [block header] as well as set of transaction inputs, transaction outputs and transaction kernels, each containing a number of fields pertinent to their function within the [base layer].
+A Tari base node must validate each block containing a [block header] as well as set of transaction inputs, transaction outputs and transaction kernels, each containing a number of fields pertinent to their function within the [base layer](RFC-0100_BaseLayer.md).
 The data contained within these structures needs to be consistently encoded
 (represented as bytes) across platforms and implementations so that the network can agree on a single correct state.

 This RFC defines the low-level specification for how these data types MUST be encoded to construct a valid hash and signature on the Tari network.